braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

 v6 is the latest major version of Braintree iOS.
 To update from v5, see the [v6 migration guide](https://github.com/braintree/braintree_ios/blob/master/V6_MIGRATION.md).
+If you have not yet migrated to v5, see the [v5 migration guide](https://github.com/braintree/braintree_ios/blob/5.x/V5_MIGRATION.md)

 **The Braintree iOS SDK permits a deployment target of iOS 14.0 or higher**.
 It requires Xcode 14.3+ and Swift 5.8+.